Leroymilo/FurnitureFramework/doc/Special Types/Bed.md

 ## Bed Type

-The bed type can be "Double" or "Simple", a simple bed can be placed in the un-upgraded Farmhouse but will not work correctly with spouses in the upgraded Farmhouse, while a double bed cannot be placed in the un-upgraded Farmhouse.
+The bed type can be "Double" or "Single", a simple bed can be placed in the un-upgraded Farmhouse but will not work correctly with spouses in the upgraded Farmhouse, while a double bed cannot be placed in the un-upgraded Farmhouse.
 You can also use the the bed type "Child" to make a bed that children can sleep into.

 ## Other Info